-It is a time where we come together to share our love of God and celebrate our achievements (and sometimes failures) together.
+It is a time where we come together to share our love of God and meet together to share what is meaningful and significant in our lives.
+It is about affirming the equality of each individual in God's sight, regardless of gender, ethnic background, physical and mental ability.
+We celebrate our achievements (and sometimes failures) together.
 The worship of the school is based on promoting the Christian values which permeate the ethos of our school.
 As such, the contributions of staff, pupils, clergy, parents and other visitors are highly valued.